fleetdm/fleet/docs/Using-Fleet/MDM-setup.md

 1. Run `fleetctl generate mdm-apple --email <email> --org <org>`.
 This should download three files and send an email to you with an attached CSR file.

-### Step 2: generate an APNs certificate from APNs
+### Step 2: generate an APNs certificate from Apple Push Certificates Portal

 1. Log in to or enroll in [Apple Push Certificates Portal](https://identity.apple.com).
 2. Select **Create a Certificate**